project-open-data/project-open-data.github.io/v1.1/schema.md

 -----------------------------
 The following fields are required, to be used to describe each dataset.
 Only U.S. Federal agencies are required to fill out `bureauCode` and `programCode`.

-*(Consult the 'Further Metadata Field Guidance' section lower in the page to learn more about the use of each element, including the range of valid entries where appropriate.
-Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent DCAT, Schema.org, and CKAN fields.)*
+See the *[Further Metadata Field Guidance](#further-metadata-field-guidance)* section to learn more about the use of each element, including the range of valid entries where appropriate.
+Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent DCAT, Schema.org, and CKAN fields.)

 {: .table .table-striped}
 Field                   | Label               | Definition